chrisbrejon/SONY-VENICE-OCIO-Config/README.md

 # About the config
 * Reference color space is XYZ which is the base of all colourimetry
-* All matrixes have been generated using [colour-science](https://www.colour-science.org/apps/) with CAT02 and DCDM XYZ
+* All matrixes have been generated using [colour-science](https://www.colour-science.org/apps/) with "CIE XYZ-D65 - Scene-referred" and "CAT02"
 * "linear" stands for "linear_bt.709"
 * "cineonlog_rec709" can be used for a matte-painting workflow in Photoshop
 * "slog3_sgamut3cine" is the shaper space.
 It can be used for color timing and some operations (such as sharpen)